 He began writing full time in 1994, with the love and support of The World’s Best Spouse, and published his first novel in 1997.
 He is now the award-winning author of more than 20 novels and as many short stories.

 As D.B.
-Jackson he writes The Islevale Cycle, a time travel/epic fantasy series from Angry Robot Books.
+Jackson he writes The Islevale Cycle, a time travel/epic fantasy series from Angry Robot Books and Falstaff Books.
 The first book, Time’s Children, received a starred review from Publisher’s Weekly and was named the Best Fantasy Novel of 2018 by Reviews and Robots.
-The second novel, Time’s Demon, has just been released.
-A third book, Time’s Assassin, is also in the works.
+The second novel, Time’s Demon, has been called “about as perfect a second book in a series as a reader could hope to have” by SffWorld.
+And the third and final book, Time’s Assassin, has recently been released by Falstaff Books.

 Under the D.B.
 Jackson pen name he is also the author of the Thieftaker Chronicles, a series set in pre-Revolutionary Boston that combines elements of urban fantasy, mystery, and historical fiction.
 Thieftaker, Thieves’ Quarry, A Plunder of Souls, and, Dead Man’s Reach have been released, and are available in hardcover, ebook, audio book, and, in the cases of the first three volumes, paperback.
 David has also recently released Tales of the Thieftaker, a Thieftaker short story collection.